Iran launches rocket into space as nuclear talks to resume

 Iran had previously acknowledged that it planned more tests for the satellite-carrying rocket, which it first launched in February of last year.

-Ahmad Hosseini, spokesman for Iran’s Defense Ministry, said Zuljanah, a 25.5 meter-long rocket capable of carrying a satellite of 220 kilograms (485 pounds) that would gather data in low-earth orbit and promote Iran’s space industry.
+Ahmad Hosseini, spokesman for Iran’s Defense Ministry, said Zuljanah, a 25.5 meter-long rocket, was capable of carrying a satellite of 220 kilograms (485 pounds) that would ultimately gather data in low-earth orbit and promote Iran’s space industry.
 Zuljanah is named for the horse of Imam Hussein, the grandson of the Prophet Muhammad.

 The launch comes just a day after the European Union’s foreign policy chief, Josep Borrell, traveled to Tehran in a push to resuscitate negotiations over Iran’s nuclear program that have stalemated for months.
 A few significant sticking points remain, including Tehran’s demand that Washington lift terrorism sanctions on its paramilitary Revolutionary Guard.